-SGInnovate is the deep technology firm, owned by the Singapore’s government has invested in MediLOT Technologies, a blockchain and healthcare analytics startup in Singapore.
+SGInnovate is the deep technology firm, owned by Singapore’s government has invested in MediLOT Technologies, a blockchain and healthcare analytics startup in Singapore.

-It uses a dual blockchain having a unique layered architecture incorporated with Artificial Intelligence and data analytics capabilities on top of its control and data layers.
+It uses a dual blockchain with a unique layered architecture incorporated with Artificial Intelligence and data analytics capabilities on top of its control and data layers.
 It enables machine learning APIs and complex applications to be built on top of MediLOT platform.

-Healthcare can use the platform to gather information from healthcare records and provide patients with effective treatments and better diagnosis.
+Healthcare institutes can use the platform to gather information from healthcare records and provide patients with effective treatments and better diagnosis.

 Julius Tab and Martin Lim, the founders of the start-up, wanted to introduce Blockchain technology to change the way the people purchase electricity.

-Supply chain based on blockchain technology enables the digital tracking of goods information such as origination data, storage temperatures, batch numbers and shipping details.
+Supply chain based on blockchain enables the digital tracking of goods information such as origination data, storage temperatures, batch numbers and shipping details.